Bwilliamson55/bwilliamson55.github.io/_posts/2021-09-09-Xdebug 3 and Magento 2.md

 ~~~bash
 pecl install xdebug
 ~~~
-Ignore/skip any prompts to mess with `php.ini`
 Run `php -v` to confirm Xdebug is installed.

+> ***Note:*** I have seen OSX with Homebrew throw an error here about directories not existing when installing this way.
+If this happens to you, simply create those directories and try again.
+Normally it's due to a symlink being expanded incorrectly - e.g. `/usr/local/Cellar/php@7.4/7.4.20/pecl/` is actually a symlink.

 ## Linux